 In addition to Open Minds, Stowe also offers the Lower School Academic Scholars (LSAS) group.
 This is an invitation-only group designed to provide extra stretch to our most highly academically talented pupils in the Third, Fourth and Fifth Forms.
 Any pupil who arrives at the School on an Academic Scholarship is expected to attend.
-Others from these year groups can also apply to join the group through filling in an application form, which needs to then be supported by the evidence from his or her APGs and the recommendation of teachers and tutors.
+Others from these year groups can also apply to join the group through filling in an application form, and decisions will be based on the evidence from his or her baseline data, academic transcript, APGs, internal exam results and the recommendation of teachers and tutors.
+Those on the Academically Highly Talented register will be encouraged to apply.
 Commitment and contributions to the Open Minds Programme and to subject-specific extension societies is expected by all members.